We have five factories and 19 years of experience in plant extracts

 Mechanisms of Anti-Inflammatory Action

-The anti-inflammatory properties of Lycopene are believed to be mediated through several mechanisms:
+The anti-inflammatory properties of lycopene are believed to be mediated through several mechanisms:

 1. Inhibition of Cytokine Production: Cytokines are proteins that play a crucial role in cell signaling during an immune response.
 Lycopene has been shown to inhibit the production of pro-inflammatory cytokines such as interleukin-6 (IL-6) and tumor necrosis factor-alpha (TNF-α), which are involved in inflammatory processes.